-If using TMF, the MOUNT\SERVICE\GROUP line names the TMF device group name.
+If using TMF, the ${\tt MOUNT\SERVICE\GROUP}$ line names the TMF device group name.

 - 12. Use the OV\INTERCHANGE\MODES and TMF\TMMNT\OPTIONS lines to specify that the drives (OpenVault and TMF, respectively) should be used in compression mode. - 13.
 Override the default resource scheduler behavior by referring to an object called rs, to be defined later. - 14.
 Allow the drive group to configure at most two drives down temporarily for 60 minutes for recovery from I/O errors if the drives are faulty and if doing so will result in a more reliable operation.
 When this happens, the administrator is e-mailed so that maintenance can be performed. - 15.
 In the rs object, specify that when there are more requests for tape drives than there are drives in the drive group, volume group vg\prim is to be given access twice as often as vg\sec.
 The ratio of the numbers is important, but the exact values are not. - 16.
 Define the volume groups.
-The VOLUME\GROUPS parameter of the drive group object and the SELECT\LS or SELECT\MSP lines in the filesystem objects refer to them.
+The VOLUME\GROUPS parameter of the drivegroup object and the SELECT\LS or SELECT\MSP lines in the filesystem objects refer to them.

-- 17. Define a common allocation group called ag. allocation groups have no configurable parameters, so they have no defining object; just a reference is sufficient.
+- 17. Define a common allocation group called ag.
+Allocation groups have no configurable parameters, so they have no defining object; just a reference is sufficient.
 Use of an allocation group is optional. - 18.
 Include any other volume group parameters that you require.
 For example, one of the previous steps specified that the secondary volume group vg\sec can use, at most, two tape drives, so that other drives in this drive group are immediately available for use by vg\prim when it needs them.

-Using OpenVault for LS Drive Groups
+Using OpenVault for the LS Drive Groups

 This section describes the steps you must take to configure OpenVault for a drive group.
-You must execute OpenVault commands, create security key files, and edit the DMF configuration file.

-Procedure 2-12 Configuring DMF to Use OpenVault
+Procedure 2-7 Configuring DMF to Use OpenVault